 Vice President Harris looks for a fresh start on migration issues in Honduras

-Vice President Harris is traveling thousands of miles to Honduras on Thursday for the inauguration of new president Xiomara Castro — a sign of the importance the White House is placing on finding a willing partner to help tackle the root causes of migration from Central America.
+Vice President Harris traveled thousands of miles to Honduras on Thursday for the inauguration of new president Xiomara Castro — a sign of the importance the White House is placing on finding a willing partner to help tackle the root causes of migration from Central America.

 It's rare for an American vice president to travel to Latin America for an inauguration – especially to a small country like Honduras.
 Harris has the complex job of tackling the issues that have spurred growing numbers of people to leave Central America for the U.S. southern border, seeking safety and economic opportunity.

-Castro, who has pledged to help Hondurans get better health care, education and job opportunities, has also spoken about wanting to fight corruption, and has said she is open to help from the United Nations.
+Castro has pledged to help Hondurans get better health care, education and job opportunities.
+In her inaugural speech, she spoke about wanting to fight corruption.

-"Those are the things that we want to partner with her on," a senior administration official told reporters ahead of the trip.
-"We believe they are good for the people of Honduras, good for the region and good for U.S. priorities in terms of our overall partnership, as well as our specific goals on root causes" of migration.

-Harris has already spoken with Castro about ways to work together, and is slated to meet with the new president on Thursday after the inauguration ceremonies.
+"I was impressed with the passion with which she talked about her priority on addressing and combating corruption and that fuels my optimism about our ability to partner on that issue," Harris told reporters traveling with her, noting it was key to attracting investment to fuel jobs in the country.

-Samantha Power, the director of the U.S. Agency for International Development, will also be part of the delegation.
+Harris told Castro that the administration would provide more COVID-19 vaccines and pediatric syringes, among other assistance to help reopen schools amid the pandemic.
+Samantha Power, the director of the U.S. Agency for International Development, was also part of the delegation.

 Honduran migration has grown in the past year